tharani-2006/whatsapp_clone/TechStacks.md

 | Signature | Encrypted hash of the first two using your secret |

 When verifying, the server checks that the **signature matches** — if not, the token is invalid or tampered with.

+## Profile Picture Upload (Multer)

+This project uses Multer middleware for handling image uploads.

+Storage: Files are saved in the /uploads/profiles folder.

+File naming: Each file is renamed with a timestamp to avoid duplicates.

+Limits: Max size 5MB; only .jpg, .jpeg, and .png formats are allowed.

+Usage: In routes, upload.single('profilePic') is used to upload a single image.

+Access: The uploaded image path is stored in MongoDB and can be served via /uploads route.